BoxBoy!: Bye-Bye BoxBoy!

 Bye-Bye BoxBoy! was released worldwide in 2017.
 It features boxes with special properties, such as exploding and warping, and Qbabies that Qbby must escort to the end of a level.

 Uniqlo x HakoBoy!

 A spinoff advergame promoting a line of Japan-exclusive BOXBOY!-themed clothing released in 2017 by Uniqlo, Uniqlo x HakoBoy! is a mobile game accessible from Uniqlo's official iOS and Android app.
 Players do not control Qbby directly, but instead swipe to create boxes.
 Qbby will then attempt to use the boxes the player has made in order to reach the end of a level.

 BoxBoy! + BoxGirl!

 BoxBoy! + BoxGirl! is the fourth game in the BoxBoy! series and first to be released on the Nintendo Switch.
 BoxBoy! + BoxGirl! features a two-player multiplayer mode for the first time in the series, which was praised by critics.
 The game was released worldwide for the Nintendo Switch exclusively via Nintendo eShop on April 26, 2019.

 Reception

 The BoxBoy! series has received generally favourable reviews from critics according to review aggregator website Metacritic.
+Each game earned between 80 and 83/100.

+IGN awarded the first game, BoxBoy!, 8.2/10, complementing its black-and-white style and level of complexity.
+GameSpot gave the same game a score of 8/10 for its clever puzzles, easiness, and cuteness.
+However, they criticized its slow difficulty ramp.

+Aggregate review scores As of May 1, 2020.